 The Bachelor of Border Security (B.B.S.) is meant to increase students’ awareness and understanding of current issues in border security within the wider realm of homeland security.
 Courses will increase your critical thinking and analytical skills across the diverse fields of homeland security, criminal justice, emergency management and associated legal issues.
-The degree offers four specializations to choose from:

 This program is designed for students who have completed their Associate of Applied Science (A.A.S.) from the Community College of the Air Force (CCAF).
 Other students who do not have a degree from the CCAF will follow the B.S.S. in Border and Homeland Security degree plan.

 Degrees in the AU-ABC program allow students to transfer all 64 credit hours of their A.A.S. from CCAF into the course requirements.
 Students are only required to complete 60 additional credit hours at ASU to complete the B.B.S. degree.